-- 3. The permit holder must submit the original record referred to in paragraph 1 to the FrontCounter BC within 21 days after the expiry of the permit. - The permit holder must produce a copy of the record referred to in paragraph 1 on the demand of an officer. - 5.
-The permit holder must keep an accurate up to date record of contact information of each First Nations person or agency and/or Food Bank accepting game meat and the amount (lbs or kg) of game meat distributed to each individual and/or agency and produce this record on demand of an officer. - 6.
-The permit holder must prepare and submit an annual summary report outlining results of urban deer population monitoring methods (i.e. annual counts) and cull methods and results and recommendations concerning the operational and logistical details and effectiveness of the cull within 3 months of the expiry of the permit.
+- The permit holder must submit the original record referred to in paragraph 1 and 2 to FrontCounter BC, Ministry of Forests, Lands and Natural Resource Operations within 21 days after the expiry of the permit.
+A pdf copy of Appendix D must be forwarded to Cranbrook Wildlife Branch biologist. - The permit holder must produce a copy of the record referred to in paragraph 1 on the demand of an officer. - The permit holder must keep an accurate up to date record of contact information of each First Nations person or agency and/or Food Bank accepting game meat and the amount (lbs or kg) of game meat distributed to each individual and/or agency and produce this record on demand of an officer. - 6.
+The permit holder must prepare and submit an annual summary report to the Cranbrook Wildlife Branch, office outlining results of urban deer population monitoring methods (i.e. annual counts, aggressive deer complaints) and cull and recommendations concerning the operational and logistical details and effectiveness of the cull within 3 months of the expiry of the permit.